 All games are played on Braden Field's softball diamond under the lights.
-Each game starting at 8:30 p. m.
+Each game starting at 8:30 game for the Mounts.

+p. m.

 On May 29 Mt.
 Rainier won their first league game, beating Franey and Annandale 4 to 1.
 Joe Deleci had a perfect night at bat with three bingles.

 Brafford hurled a very effective